 Important Information Regarding COVID-19

-First Choice by Select Health of South Carolina has been closely monitoring the Centers for Disease Control and Prevention (CDC) for the latest information about coronavirus disease COVID-19, and has been engaged in making the necessary plans based on guidance from the CDC.
+First Choice by Select Health of South Carolina has been closely monitoring the Centers for Disease Control and Prevention (CDC) for the latest information about the coronavirus (COVID-19), and has been engaged in making the necessary plans based on guidance from the CDC.
 First Choice recommends that providers follow CDC, Centers for Medicare & Medicaid Services, and state-specific guidance with regard to COVID-19 evaluation, testing, diagnosis, treatment, and reporting.